- China Tours +

 - Day Tours

 Chinese New Year, also known as the Lunar New Year or the Spring Festival, is the most important among the traditional Chinese festivals.
-The origin of the festival can be traced back to about 3,500 years ago.
+The origin of the Chinese New Year festival can be traced back to about 3,500 years ago.

 Chinese New Year has evolved over a long period of time and its customs have undergone a long development process.